altugbakan/accelerated-cpp-solutions/Section 0/README.md

 #include <iostream>
 int main() std::cout << "Hello, world!" << std::endl;
 ```
 This is not a valid program as the curly braces which should be present after the main function are missing.
-We get a compile time error regarding this issue.
+We get a compile-time error regarding this issue.

 ### Q6: Is this a valid program?
 Why or why not?
 ```